Code-Institute-Submissions/EiriniChalatsiadou-project2/README.md

 ![header](assets/images/screenshots-README/header-logo-screenshot.png)
 - ## Comment
   - Let's play...enjoy!
-     - This comment is to give you more fun, happiness, enjoy the game and parallel to be ready for the game with the other user.
+     - This comment is to give you more fun, enjoy the game and parallel to be ready for the game with the other user.

 ![comment](assets/images/screenshots-README/comment-screenshot.png)